rucio/donkeybot/README.md

 ## What does it do?

-1) **Data storage** : Creates a Question-Answering (QA)  specific data storage for Rucio domain data.
-   Current implementation is in SQLite for fast prototyping.
+1) **Data storage** : A data storage holding Rucio domain-specific data.
+The module's current implementation is in [SQLite](https://www.sqlite.org/index.html) for the fast prototyping it provides.
 Data sources include secure and anonymous [support emails](https://rucio.cern.ch/contact.html) from Rucio users, [Rucio GitHub issues](https://github.com/rucio/rucio/issues) and [Rucio documentation](https://rucio.readthedocs.io/en/latest/).

-2) **Question detection** : Provides a module for question detection from in a given text.
-Currently used to extract past questions from emails and GitHub issues with regular expressions.
+2) **Question detection** : A module for question detection and extraction from any given text.
+This is being used to extract past questions from the support emails and GitHub issues by utilizing regular expressions.
+These questions are archived as documents and used by the other modules.

-3) **Document Retrieval** : Utilizes [Okapi BM25](https://en.wikipedia.org/wiki/Okapi_BM25) algorithm for the retrieval of the top-n most similar documents - be it previously asked questions or documentation - to be used as context by the answer detection module.
+3) **Document Retrieval** : A search engines module that uses [BM25](https://en.wikipedia.org/wiki/Okapi_BM25) algorithm for the retrieval of the top-n most similar documents - be it previously asked questions or Rucio documentation - to be used as context by the answer detection module.

-4) **Answer Detection** : Follows a transfer-learning approach, using pre-trained transformer models, such as BERT from [Hugginface transformers](https://github.com/huggingface/transformers), to provide the user with the top-k best answers based on the retrieved documents.
-Additionally, an FAQ-based supervised approach is provided to handle more specific and/or frequent questions with higher confidence.
+4) **Answer Detection** : The Answer detection module which follows both a transfer-learning approach and a supervised approach.
+   - Using pre-trained transformer models, such as BERT from [Hugginface transformers](https://github.com/huggingface/transformers), to provide the user with the top-k best answers based on the retrieved documents.
+   - FAQ-based supervised approach which helps handle more specific and/or frequent questions with a higher confidence.

 **Additional Features** include :

--  **FAQ creation** : User can use a GUI as an interface to insert FAQ questions, re-index the search engine and expand Donkeybot's data storage.
+-  **FAQ creation GUI** : User can use a provided GUI as an interface to interact with the data storage, insert FAQ questions, re-index the search engine and expand Donkeybot's knowledge base.

--  **Name hashing** : Using [Stanford's NER tagger](https://nlp.stanford.edu/software/CRF-NER.html) private user information is hashed to follow CERN's privacy guidelines.
+-  **Name hashing** : A script that uses [Stanford's NER tagger](https://nlp.stanford.edu/software/CRF-NER.html) to detect private user information from support emails and hash them.
+Thus, following CERN's privacy guidelines and keeping all data anonymized.

 ## Full Documentation